Community Picks are posts that are sourced by the community.

 Submitting / Scouting a Community Pick

-We want you to submit articles that made a real difference to your tech journey.
+We want you to submit posts that made a real difference to your tech journey.
 Whether they are in-depth tutorials, interesting perspectives on tech problems, or well thought out and high effort entertainment pieces aimed at developers.

 Low effort, poor quality and (self) promotional content will be removed to ensure a high standard on the platform.